chuckbergeron/etherplate/README.md

 `truffle compile`

+(Sometimes this hangs for me at the end.
+You can cancel it and double-check the contents of your ./build/contracts/* folder)

 ### Migrate the Contracts

 This project is using a custom truffle migration tool available on NPM:

 `truffle-migrate-off-chain`

+(Sometimes this hangs for me at the end.
+You can cancel the process and check the contents of the JSON files written in the ./networks/* folder)

 # Run the Project